tegorman13/htw/docs/Model/e1-hugo.md

 # Modeling Approach

-In project 1, I applied model-based techniques to quantify and control for the similarity between training and testing experience, which in turn enabled us to account for the difference between varied and constant training via an extended version of a similarity based generalization model.
-In project 2, I will go a step further, implementing a full process model capable of both 1) producing novel responses and 2) modeling behavior in both the learning and testing stages of the experiment.
+The modeling goal is to implement a full process model capable of both 1) producing novel responses and 2) modeling behavior in both the learning and testing stages of the experiment.
 For this purpose, we will apply the associative learning model (ALM) and the EXAM model of function learning (DeLosh et al., 1997).
 ALM is a simple connectionist learning model which closely resembles Kruschke's ALCOVE model (Kruschke, 1992), with modifications to allow for the generation of continuous responses.

 ## ALM & Exam Description